chetanmeh/meta64/docs/bugs-and-todos.md

 # TODO
+* need 'delete account' capability where user can leave meta64, and have all their data deleted from the server.
 * currently searching only searches the 'jcr:content' property, for faster performance than searching all properties, but more advanced and configurable search options can be added in the future.
 * search results that have no results should show a message instead of just blank page!
 * search results header bar can scroll off screen. make it fixed at top just like main page header.